ghostbsd/documentation/source/contributor/documentation.md

 * [#ghostbsd-dev:libera.chat](https://app.element.io/#/room/#ghostbsd-dev:libera.chat) channel on Matrix
 * #ghostbsd-dev on the Libera Chat IRC.

-Those 3 ways of communicating are connected together.
+Those three messaging platform are connected together.
+So whatever you use IRC, Telegram or Matrix you will be connected to all the messaging platform.

 ## Getting the resources